 A study of wages, working hours, conditions of work, fringe benefits.
 Also, an analysis of purchasing power of wages, and productivity.
 Attention is given to labor unions and to government attitudes toward labor.
-Prerequisites: EC 141 and EC 142 or permission of instructor.
+Prerequisite: EC 142.
 3:0:3

 EC 303 Money, Credit and Banking